azure-buddy/azure-buddy-online-website/content/blogs/ms-build-2024/index.md

 # Selection of sessions you don't want to miss

-The first session you don’t want to miss as a **Security Professional** is the [talk](https://build.microsoft.com/en-US/sessions/d29a16d5-f9ea-4f5b-9adf-fae0bd688ff3?source=/home) about `AI Security` called *'Inside AI Security with Mark Russinovich’*. **Mark Russinovich** takes us through the landscape of AI security, with the focus on *threat modeling*, *defense tactics*, *red teaming approaches*, and the path to *confidential AI*.
+The first session you don’t want to miss as a **Security Professional** is the [talk](https://build.microsoft.com/en-US/sessions/d29a16d5-f9ea-4f5b-9adf-fae0bd688ff3?source=/home) about `AI Security` called *'Inside AI Security with Mark Russinovich’*. **Mark Russinovich** takes us through the landscape of AI security, with a focus on *threat modeling*, *defense tactics*, *red teaming approaches*, and the path to *confidential AI*.
 All based on Microsoft's experiences developing and operating OpenAI services at scale.
-During the talk we learn about the various kinds of attacks in AI systems like LLMs and possible defense techniques, such as backdoors, poison data, prompt injection attacks, and more.
+During the talk, we learn about the various kinds of attacks in AI systems like LLMs and possible defense techniques, such as backdoors, poison data, prompt injection attacks, and more.

 {{< youtube f0MDjS9-dNw >}}